Favorite Bars (also see my favorite restaurants as most have great bars also)

 - Le District – 225 Liberty Street (West Street) – French indoor market that is like the great food halls in Paris, London, and Berlin.
 Includes Restaurants, area that sells groceries & prepared foods, Bakery, Fromagerie, Charcuterie, Wine Bar, Cafes, Rotisserie, and Meat Market (that will also cook on site for you). (ledistrict.com)

-- South Street Seaport – Chef Jean-Georges Vongerichten opened a new food market at the seaport in 2017.
-It will bwe a 40,000 sq. ft. market in the Tin Building, selling food from local, domestic & international purveyors.
+- Tin Building by Jean-Georges – 95 South Street, Pier 17 – Chef Jean-Georges Vongerichten opened a food 40,000 foot market at the seaport in the old Tin Building, selling food from local, domestic & international purveyors.

-- UrbanSpace Vanderbilt – 230 Vanderbilt Avenue (45th St) – next to Grand Central with all food kiosks from 20 producers.
+- UrbanSpace Vanderbilt – 230 Park Avenue – next to Grand Central with all food kiosks from 20 producers.
 Red Hook Lobster Pound, Roberta’s pizza, Toby’s Estate Coffee, La Palapa tacos, Ovenly baked goods and Amaili Mou’s wines by the glass.

 That Special Dinner (my favorite top restaurants in NYC)